braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases/creating_a_purchase_prediction.md

 To create a new Prediction, choose “Create Prediction” in the upper right corner, and select a new “Purchase Prediction.”

 {% alert note %}
 There is a limit of 3 concurrently active Purchase Predictions.
-Prior to purchasing Predictive Purchase, the limit is 1 active Preview Purchase Prediction.
+Prior to purchasing Predictive Purchases, the limit is 1 active Preview Purchase Prediction.
 A Preview Purchase Prediction will not regularly update scores or allow you to target users based on the Prediction's output.
 Contact your Account Manager for details.
 {% endalert %}

 ### Step 1: Create a New Prediction